AriFordsham/GHCWiki/emacs.md

 ## ghc-mod

+:warning: This section is very likely outdated.
+See https://github.com/DanielG/ghc-mod#legacy for details.

 **Description**: Extends haskell-mode.
 Features include: building on the fly with flymake, hlint integration, auto-completion of keywords.
 See [here](http://www.mew.org/~kazu/proj/ghc-mod/en/emacs.html) for a complete list.

 **How to enable**: See installation instructions [here](http://www.mew.org/~kazu/proj/ghc-mod/en/).